cashshuffle/spec/CASHFUSION.md

 Note that only the pool session is required to post this information because it is covert; however only those who registered on the pool should have this unique id for the session.
 Also note these are the actual transaction inputs, not hashes.

 ## Phase 5.
-Announcement of unsigned transaction
+Announcement of Unsigned Transaction

 Once all the inputs have been gathered from all players, they should be announced to everyone